PhilipOppongAdanse/Computer-Forensics/Windows-Artifacts/Case-Study-01-Shellbags/README.md

 Based on the available artifact, it can be concluded that the user interacted with the E:\ drive and viewed the folder **new new**.
 However, Shellbags alone cannot determine the contents of the folder, whether files were opened, copied or deleted, or who created the folder.

+---

+**Training Case Study**

+This investigation was conducted in a controlled training environment and is published solely to demonstrate digital forensic examination and reporting techniques.

+**Analyst:** **PHILIP OPPONG ADANSE**